govau/design-system-components/CONTRIBUTING.md

 -------------------------------------------------------------------------------------------------

-## Reporting Bugs, asking Questions, sending Suggestions
+## Reporting Bugs, Asking Questions, Sending Suggestions

 Use the search in [issues](https://github.com/govau/uikit/issues) to see if the same bug, question or suggestion has already been raised.

 If you’re requesting a new module, prefix the title with `new module: `.

 If you’re filing a bug, specific steps to reproduce are helpful.
 Please reference the module that has the bug, along with what you expected to see and what happened instead.
-For more infos look at our [issue template](./ISSUE_TEMPLATE.md).
+For more info look at our [issue template](./ISSUE_TEMPLATE.md).

 **[⬆ back to top](#contents)**